naghi20/CICD_ECR/README.md

-# Fork this repostry then open this file in edit mode fo rbetter visual
 # CICD_ECR: Automated CI/CD Pipeline for AWS ECS/Fargate

 This project provides a **modular, production-ready CI/CD pipeline** for containerized applications on AWS, using **ECS (Fargate)**, **ECR**, **CodePipeline**, and **CloudFormation**.